Netflix/vmaf/libvmaf/tools/README.md

 ```

 ## Input
 Pass your reference/distorted pair of videos to the tool using the `--reference` and `--distorted` flags.
-If your input is `.y4m` this is all that is required.
-If your input is raw `.yuv` the following command line flags are also required: `--width`, `--height`, `--pixel_format`, `--bitdepth`.
+If your inputs are `.y4m` this is all that is required.
+If your inputs are raw `.yuv` the following parameters are also required: `--width`, `--height`, `--pixel_format`, `--bitdepth`.

 ```sh
 # .y4m